⚡ execute & doctor

 Available verbs and prerequisites

-adscan execute --list prints the current set with auto-generated help.
-The starting set:
+adscan execute --list prints the current set with auto-generated help, read from the same allowlist the runner enforces.
+The current set:

 | Verb | Needs | What it does |